Skip to main content

 Control which events trigger alerts:

-devhelm status-data dependencies update <dependency-id> \
+devhelm dependencies update <subscription-id> \

 --alert-sensitivity INCIDENTS_ONLY